NickAnthony/UdacityFullStackWebCourse-Capstone/README.md

 The app is live at: https://nickanthony-casting-agency.herokuapp.com/

-Please describe the motivation behind this project as required by the rubric!

-Motivation is like: Why did you make this project?
-Few Examples:

 This project is the Capstone in the Udacity Full Stack Web Developer Nanodegree.
 I was hoping to leverage many of the different skills I learned in the course and create a project that incorporates all the different pieces of the course.